Buy a franchise

 Buying a franchise can be a quick way to set up your own business without starting from scratch.
 There are many benefits of franchising but there are also a number of drawbacks.

 - The risk of business failure is reduced by franchising.
 Your business is based on a proven idea.
 You can check how successful other franchises are before committing yourself.

-- You can use a recognised brand name and trade marks.
+- You can use a recognised brand name and trade mark.
 You benefit from any advertising or promotion by the owner of the franchise - the 'franchisor'.

-- The franchisor gives you support - usually including training, help setting up the business, a manual telling you how to run the business and ongoing advice.
+- The franchisor gives you support - usually as a complete package including training, help setting up the business, a manual telling you how to run the business and ongoing advice.

 - You usually have exclusive rights in your territory.
 The franchisor won't sell any other franchises in the same territory.